Semrush helps you:

 Let’s summarize how to write a killer copy for your target audience:

-1. Research and know the target audience
+1. Research and understand your target audience

 2. Speak the language of your audience by using the right tone and language